 FREQUENTLY ASKED QUESTIONS

 How far is Graig Wen from… Snowdon?
 We are in the Southern part of Snowdonia National Park, near to Dolgellau and Barmouth on the coast.
-If you’re looking to climb Snowdon, also known as Yr Wyddfa while you’re in the area, you’re in luck, as we are only a picturesque hours drive away.
+If you’re looking to climb Snowdon, or to give it the Welsh name, Yr Wyddfa, you’re in luck, as we are only a picturesque hour’s drive away to the nearest side of the mountain.
 If you are taking the steam train from Llanberis then it’s 1 hour and 20 minutes.

 Barmouth?
 If you take the toll bridge near the George III pub at Penmaenpool, you can reach Barmouth in 20 minutes by car.
-If you walk the Mawddach trail from our site, it’s a scenic 6km walk.
+If you walk the Mawddach trail from our site across Barmouth Bridge, it’s a scenic 6km walk.
+Please note Barmouth Bridge is closed for maintenance work in 2022 from September until December.
 Other options are using the free car park at Morfa Mawddach train station and either catching the train or walking around 1km across the famous bridge to Barmouth.
 You can can also drive or enjoy taking the Fairbourne stream railway to Penrhyn Point and then take the passenger ferry across to Barmouth.

 Can you access the Mawddach Trail from the camp site?
 Yes, but be prepared for a steep walk back up.
 It is approximately 600 metres to the Mawwdach Trail from the touring camp site, cottages and most glamping accommodation with a total of 70m ascent.
 You can read more about access here.